GWG (Cyprus) Ltd Pillar III Disclosures and Market Discipline Report for the year ended 31 December 2019

 |Description||No. of beneficiaries||Fixed Remuneration||No. of beneficiaries||Variable remuneration||Total remuneration|

-The Company has included its risk management disclosures as required by the Directive on its website (gwglobalfx.devshell.site).
+The Company has included its risk management disclosures as required by the Directive on its website (www.gwglobalfx.com).
 The Company has appointed its independent auditors FINCAP Advisers Ltd to verify its disclosures.
 The Company is required according to the Directive to provide a copy of the auditor’s verification report to CySEC five months after the end of each financial year, at the latest.
 However, due to the extraordinary circumstances faced in Cyprus from the impact of Covid-19 virus, the above verification will be postponed to the end of August 2020 to concur with the extension provided for the completion of the audit of the financial statements (extended to the end of July 2020) of all regulated entities in Cyprus.